Planetable/Planet/Technotes/Kubo.md

 ~/Library/Containers/xyz.planetable.Planet/Data/Library/Application Support/ipfs
 ```

+The process could be slow because there are many small files in the repo.

 ## git-lfs

 The two binaries of Kubo are tracked with [git-lfs](https://git-lfs.com/).
 Ensure they are added with git-lfs before pushing a commit.